Work in progress

 Q: Can I purchase those 3d printed joints or purchase the STL files?

 A: The files are currently not available, this is a build log on how I did mine, not an exact tutorial for your own pair copy.
-I think it is important for anyone to practice and experiment when building things like these and not imitate or copy other’s work exactly without actually learning anything.
-3D printed DIY kits may be sold in the future.
+I think it is important for anyone to practice and experiment when building things like these and not imitate or copy other’s work exactly without actually learning anything, especially on a daunting project like this.

 Q: Can I purchase a bare frame or finished pair of wings made for me?

-A: No. Due to the risk of malfunction, risk of injury and size of these, I don’t plan on selling them.
-There may be DIY kits in the future but this is very far away.
+A: No. Due to the risk of malfunction, risk of injury and size, I don’t plan on selling them.

 Q: How heavy are these kind of wings?

 A: The frame weighs about 4 kilograms.
 A finished pair of skinned (demon style) wings weighs 4.5kgs.
 A pair of feathered wings weighs 6kgs.
 Of this weight, 1.5kg is the motor only.